whaakman/azure-docs.nl-nl/articles/cosmos-db/table-sdk-dotnet.md

 * Synchrone API's wordt nu uitgevoerd op de thread-groep met SynchronizationContext.

 ### <a name="a-name110110"></a><a name="1.1.0"/>1.1.0
-* TableQueryMaxItemCount, TableQueryEnableScan TableQueryMaxDegreeOfParallelism en TableQueryContinuationTokenLimitInKb aan TableRequestOptions toevoegen
+* Add TableQueryMaxItemCount, TableQueryEnableScan, TableQueryMaxDegreeOfParallelism, and TableQueryContinuationTokenLimitInKb to TableRequestOptions
 * Oplossingen voor problemen

 ### <a name="a-name100100"></a><a name="1.0.0"/>1.0.0
 * Versie met algemene beschikbaarheid

-### <a name="a-name010-preview090-preview"></a><a name="0.1.0-preview"/>0.9.0-Preview
+### <a name="a-name010-preview090-preview"></a><a name="0.1.0-preview"/>0.9.0-preview
 * Eerste preview-release

 ## <a name="release-and-retirement-dates"></a>Release-en buiten gebruik stellen